 Most U.S.-caught petrale sole is harvested in the West Coast groundfish trawl fishery.
 During the summer, petrale are harvested with other flatfish species.
 During the winter, petrale are targeted in spawning aggregations (groups that gather to mate) at specific, well-known locations in deep water.
 Although some managers have expressed concern about the sustainability of harvesting on spawning aggregations, there is no evidence that it is more harmful to the stock than harvest of non-spawning aggregations.
 Furthermore, these spawning aggregations are confined to deep water areas where bycatch of other overfished rockfish species is of less concern.

 Who’s in charge?
-NOAA Fisheries and the Pacific Fishery Management Council
+NOAA Fisheries and the Pacific (West Coast) and North Pacific (Alaska) Fishery Management Councils

 West Coast: Groundfish Fishery Management Plan (Petrale sole are often caught in “multispecies complexes” - several different groundfish species caught together at the same time – and managed along with 90 other species that also live on or near the bottom.)